Knowledge, Justification, and Adequate Reasons: Conclusion

-A further and related difficulty on which we propose to end is the following: how does the agent know whether a reason is adequate?
-According to \eqref{eq:knowledge}, the agent knows $p$ if and only if there exists an adequate reason $r$ that supports $p$ and that the agent believes is adequate.
-Therefore, the agent knows $r$ is adequate if and only if there exists an adequate reason $s$ that supports $r$ (i.e., $s\col r$) and the agent believes that $s$ is adequate.\footnote{Note that we may have $s=r$.
+A related question on which we propose to end is the following: how does an agent know whether a reason is adequate?
+According to \eqref{eq:knowledge}, the agent knows $p$ if and only if there exists an adequate reason $r$ that the agent believes is adequate and supports $p$.
+Therefore, the agent knows $r$ is adequate if and only if there exists a reason $s$ that she believes is adequate and supports $r$ (i.e., $s\land Bs\land B(s\col r)$).\footnote{Note that we may have $s=r$.
 In particular, it is consistent with our theory for reasons to be self-supporting (i.e., $r:r$).
 It is also consistent with our theory for reasons to be non--self-supporting (i.e., $\lnot (r:r)$).
 Since our theory permits either option, it is up to the user of our theory to choose which way to go as per her preference.
 We also note that it is consistent for $r$ to be self-rejecting (i.e., $r\col\lnot r$), and it is consistent for $r$ to be non--self-rejecting (i.e., $\lnot (r\col\lnot r)$).} Our framework therefore admits the possibility that the agent may know $p$ based on an adequate reason $r$ without knowing that $r$ is itself adequate.
-In this, our framework supports the main contention of an externalist account of knowledge: one may know $p$ without knowing that one knows $p$ (see \cite{Wil00:Book}).\footnote{The internalist who objects to this need not dispair: though we do not do so here, it is possible to extend our framework so that knowledge is internalizable; see \cite{ArtFit11:SEP} for details.} We think this is right for the externalist, though we emphasize that our theory is in principle neutral regarding the existence of reasons justifying the adequacy of other reasons.
-We leave a more ample discussion of this issue for another occasion.
+In this, our framework supports the main contention of an externalist account of knowledge: one may know $p$ without knowing that one knows $p$ (see \cite{Dre71:CR,Wil00:Book}).\footnote{The internalist who objects to this need not despair: though we do not do so here, it is possible to extend our framework so that knowledge is internalizable; see \cite{ArtFit11:SEP} (and the ``proof checker'' operator) for details.} We think this is right for the externalist, though we emphasize that our theory is in principle neutral regarding the existence of reasons justifying the adequacy of other reasons.